udidol/add-whatsapp-button/readme.txt

 == Usage ==

 To enable the WhatsApp button, check the first checkbox in the settings page.
-You will find the settings page in the admin dashboard menu, under Settings->Add WhatsApp Button.
+You will find the settings page in the admin dashboard menu, under Settings->Add Chat App Button.

 You must enter an international phone number (only numbers, **NO plus sign (+), NO dashes(-)**) in order to enable the WhatsApp button.
 Even if you manage to save settings into the database without entering a phone number, your button might not work properly.